 The Arts & Culture Trust (ACT) Awards are held annually in recognition and celebration of excellence in South African arts, culture and creativity.
 Since 1998, the ACT Awards celebrated many individuals and organisations that have made a significant contribution to cultural life in South Africa.

 A salient element of the ACT Awards is the presentation of Lifetime Achievement Awards.
 These prestigious awards honour arts professionals whose extraordinary careers have had a profound and lasting impact on arts, culture and heritage and whose lifetime achievements have contributed significantly to the enrichment of cultural life in South Africa.
 In addition, in 2017 ACT will acknowledge one young professional, across all arts disciplines, for making an impact during the first five years of their professional career.

-Nominations for the Lifetime Achievement Awards and the ImpACT Award for Young Professionals are open to the public.
-Winners of the 20th annual ACT Awards will be selected by the ACT Board of Trustees.
-Nominations will close 30 June 2017.
+Nominations for the Lifetime Achievement Awards and the ImpACT Award for Young Professionals will be open to the public later this yeear.
+Winners of the 21st annual ACT Awards will be selected by the ACT Board of Trustees.

 Lifetime Achievement Awards